bravechristian/Workforce-Insights-Initiative/README.md

 <br/><br/>
 ### Findings
 1. The data shows the distribution of the workforce based employees on Full Time, Part Time and Contract engagements.
 56% of the staff is composed of part time employees, another 22% is Full Time and 22% is contract engagement
 2. The report also shows, that the organization tends to hire more females than males, it also shows gender with the highest contract termination to males.
-The highest termination exercise been carried out in 2011
+The highest termination exercise been carried out in 2011 and highest recruitment carried out in 2014.
+3. The data shows that white females who work part time are the highest earners followed by black and asian women.
+Managers earn significantly more than every other categpry of employees.
+4. 36.23% of the total employees are reported to be neutral towrads their work, another 33.33% are very satisfied, 27.05% and satisfied, 2.42% are dissatisfied and 0.97% are very dissatisfied.
+5. Correlation exist between employee engagement scores, leadership roles, race and whether person is a US citizen or not.
+Most US citizen seems to be doing very well most of which are caucasians.
+Summarily, most managers exceeds expectation as compared others who needs improvement.
+It also seems that when people become eligible Non-Citizen in the USA, their performance improve.